About the Conservation Effects Assessment Project (CEAP)

 A: CEAP's vision is enhanced natural resources and healthier ecosystems through improved conservation effectiveness and better management of agricultural landscapes.
 The primary goal of this effort is to improve efficacy of conservation practices and programs by quantifying conservation effects and providing the science and education base needed to enrich conservation planning, implementation, management decisions, and policy.

 Conservation Effects Assessment Project Focus Areas

 Q: How do farmers and other land managers participate in CEAP cropland surveys?

-A: USDA’s National Agricultural Statistics Service (NASS) leads efforts to survey thousands of farmers nationwide through CEAP croplands assessments.
+A: USDA’s National Agricultural Statistics Service (NASS) leads efforts to survey thousands of farmers nationwide through CEAP cropland assessments.
 CEAP surveys gives farmers and other producers an opportunity to provide a complete and accurate picture of the conservation practices they use on their working lands.
 Approximately 19,000 farmers provided input on their conservation and management practices for the CEAP report published in March 2022, for instance.

 USDA’s Natural Resources Conservation Service combines the data collected by NASS with information from hydrologic, climate, and soil databases to estimate environmental and management conditions for the areas surveyed.
-Additional details on modeling for CEAP croplands assessments are provided under the Data and Assessment Methods section, below.
+Additional details on modeling for CEAP cropland assessments are provided under the Data and Assessment Methods section, below.

 Q: Is participant information collected during CEAP cropland surveys kept confidential?

 A: Yes.
 USDA’s National Agricultural Statistics Service safeguards the privacy of all respondents, ensuring that no individual operation or producer can be identified, as required by Federal law.
 Participants’ responses cannot be used for the purposes of taxation, investigation, or regulation (Title 7, U.S. Code, and CIPSEA, Public Law 107-347).